Writer Mick Herrons Slow Horses Are Spies For Our Time | ExBulletin

 Writer Mick Herrons Slow Horses Are Spies For Our Time

-LONDON Like a spy in the night, the success of writer Mick Herrons has been stealthy.
+LONDON – Like a spy in the night, writer Mick Herrons’ success has been stealthy.
 It took a while for the world to catch up with him.

 A decade after featuring a team of flawed secret agents caught between sinister plotters and cynical spies in the novel Slow Horses, Herron is an award-winning best-selling writer who has been called the heir to spy master John le Carr. .